Symptoms of Sleep Apnea

 Untreated OSA Can Lead to Major Health Risks

-Ignoring your sleep apnea or putting off treatment for your condition may not seem like a big deal at the moment, but it can become detrimental to your health in the long run.
+Ignoring your OSA symptoms or putting off treatment for your condition may not seem like a big deal at the moment, but it can become detrimental to your health in the long run.

 Nearly 80 percent of moderate to severe OSA cases go undiagnosed, resulting in major health risks or sometimes the loss of life.